askiiart/arguably-interesting-blog/blog/blendos.md

 # Checking out blendOS

+---

+WARNING: This page is a work-in-progress, and is very incomplete.
+Read at your own risk.

+---

 blendOS is self-described as "Arch Linux, made declarative, immutable and atomic."
 And yeah, that's a pretty good description of what it is.
 But you can never *really* tell what a distro is like without trying it, so...

 ## Installation

-I decided to just run blendOS in a virtual machine; I had a bunch of data I hadn't backed up yet and was actively working on, and didn't feeling like switching yet given I had no experience with blendOS v4[^1] - I've actually tried blendOS v3 before, back when v4 was in alpha, but it had practically zero documentation, not even `man` pages, so I gave up on it very quickly.
+I decided to just run blendOS in a virtual machine; I had a bunch of data I hadn't backed up yet and was actively working on, and didn't feeling like switching yet given I had no experience with blendOS v4 - I've actually tried blendOS v3 before, back when v4 was in alpha, but it had practically zero documentation, not even `man` pages, so I gave up on it very quickly.
 But with v4, hopefully it's improved since then.

 ## First use